mohammadpaiman/Docker-Compose-Project-2/README.md

    nano .env

-2. Add the following line to specify the external port:
+2. Added the following line to specify the external port:

    KUMA_PORT=3002

-3. Save the file and exit the editor.
+3. Saved the file and exit the editor.

 This approach allows the port number to be changed later without editing the Docker Compose file directly.